zwbetz-gh/zwbetz/content/blog/recursively-edit-files-in-place-using-nodejs/index.md

     └── file-1.txt
 ```

 Then let's pretend in each of these files, you need to replace the string `BEFORE` with the string `AFTER`.
-It can be done with the following NodeJS code:
+It can be done with the following Node.js code:

 ```js
 const fs = require('fs');